glifio/filecoin-iac/README.md

 ## Summary

-This repository provides Infrastructure as Code (IaC) resources to configure and deploy the Filecoin infrastructure.
+This repository provides Infrastructure as Code (IaC) resources to configure and deploy the Glif.io infrastructure.

 ## Installation